terraform-ibm-modules/terraform-ibm-secrets-manager-iam-engine/README.md

 The module supports the following operations:

-- Creates a new Service ID
+- Creates a new Service ID.
-- Assigns the new Service ID "Editor" role access for "iam-groups"
+- Assigns the new Service ID "Editor" role access for `iam-groups`.
-- Assigns the new Service ID "Operator" role access for "iam-identity".
-If user set the input variable add_service_id_creator_role to true, this module will also add "Service ID creator" role access for "iam-identity".
+- Assigns the new Service ID "Operator" role access for `iam-identity`.
+If user set the input variable add_service_id_creator_role to true, this module will also add "Service ID creator" role access for `iam-identity`.
 It is recommended to set it true if the service ID creation is disabled in the IAM settings.
-- Creates a new API key for the Service ID
+- Creates a new API key for the Service ID.
-- Optionally creates a new Secret Group (an existing group can be pass in otherwise)
+- Optionally creates a secrets group, if an existing one is not passed in.
-- Creates a new arbitrary secret in the Secret Group with the generated Service ID API key value (NOTE: This Service ID API key secret is stored as an arbitrary secret, meaning the IAM engine will not dynamically create the key or manage rotation of it)
+- Creates a new arbitrary secret in the Secret Group with the generated Service ID API key value.
+Because it is an arbitrary secret, the IAM engine does not create the key or manage its rotation.
 - Configures the Secret Manager instance with the IAM credentials engine using the Service ID API key.

 <!-- Below content is automatically populated via pre-commit hook -->